jhu-arch/arch-tutorial/Shorts.rst

 2. The script loads the Intel compiler module with version 2022.2 using the ``ml`` command.
 This is done to ensure that the correct compiler environment is set up for compilation.
 3. It compiles the MPI program named ``hello-mpi.c`` using the ``mpiicc`` compiler and generates an executable named "hello-mpi.x."
 4. Finally, it runs the MPI program using the mpirun command with 4 MPI processes.
-The standard output of the program is redirected to a log file named "my-mpi.log."
+The standard output of the program is redirected to a log file named ``my-mpi.log``.

 To submit this MPI job to the Slurm scheduler, save it to a file (e.g., ``mpi_job_script.sh``) and then submit it using the sbatch command:

 .. code-block:: console